MattClarkson/CMakeCatchTemplate/README.md

  5. Check it all builds.
  6. Check the unit tests pass.
  7. Fix anything that doesn't pass.
- 8. Optionally strip out or turn off the bits you don't need.
+ 8. Optionally strip out or turn off the bits you don't need (see below).
  9. Check it all builds and the tests pass again.
 10. Commit it to your own local git repository.
 11. Set the remote URL correctly.